 As a registered charitable organization, USLCES has worked since 1991 on behalf of its First Nations communities and band councils to enhance and maintain St'át’imcets (St'át’imc language) and other cultural knowledge through education.
 Please browse this site to learn more about who we are and the many projects that we have completed and are working on.

-The following six bands speak the upper dialect of the St’at’imc language and are neighbors to the District of Lillooet:
+The following six bands speak the upper dialect of the St’at’imc language and are neighbours to the District of Lillooet:

 St'át'imc flag